MaLSAMi/documentation/docs/distributor.md

         add_job(taskset, monitor, *session_parameters)

 A job always consists of Taskset t and a Monitor, the session\_parameters are optional.
-TaskSetQueue will hold the iterator which is returned by t.variants()
+Inside the method a TaskSetQueue will hold the iterator which is returned by t.variants()

 Kill all machines that are currently running